Sandra Stewart | September 14, 2020

 Everything else: there are still ways to tell your story

-So does all that mean there’s no room for anything else?
+So these media trends mean there’s no room for anything else?
 Not exactly.
 We continue to see opportunities for mission-led brands to break through with the following approaches.

 - Visionary thinking: What’s next (trends that will ramp up, new avenues for progress, etc.)?
 How could we have a better recovery?
 What issues will your sector act on?